Vardhan1303/Scientific_project/README.md

 Platooning_Autonomous_Following_Robot/
 ├── src/
 │   ├── aruco_marker_detection/        # Code for detecting and processing ArUco markers
-│   ├── arucoMarker/                   # Subfolder related to ArUco marker definitions │   ├── cameraCalibration/             # Scripts for calibrating the camera
+│   ├── arucoMarker/                   # Code to generate ArUco marker
+│   ├── cameraCalibration/             # Scripts for calibrating the camera
 │   ├── distance_calculation/          # Code for distance estimation
 │   └── main.py                        # Main algorithm that integrates all components
-├── docs/                              # Project report and detailed documentation ├── media/                             # Images and videos showcasing the project │   ├── arucoMarker/                   # Images related to ArUco markers │   ├── arucoMarkerDetection/          # Media of marker detection │   ├── cameraCalibration/             # Camera calibration process media
-│   ├── depthEstimation/               # Visual content related to depth estimation
+├── docs/                              # Project report and detailed documentation ├── media/                             # Images and videos showcasing the project │   ├── arucoMarker/                   # Image of ArUco markers used in project │   ├── arucoMarkerDetection/          # Media of marker detection │   ├── cameraCalibration/             # Camera calibration process media │   ├── depthEstimation/               # Visual content related to depth estimation